google/git-presubmit-linter/README.md

 The list of approved licenses, `approved-licenses.txt`, is a text file with each approved license on a new line in the spdx format.

+### Filepath exists
+This rule finds all filenames in provided files, such as documentation, and verifies that the file exists either in that directory or in general.

+If it is a URL, this script will check that the URL returns a `200` status code.

+`cat *.md | ./rules/path-exists.sh`

 ## License
 See `LICENSE`.